kikrahau/Battleships/README.md

 Player, Ship, Game

 ######*Responsibilities*
-The *Board* class is responsible for knowing how big the board is, which grid spaces are occupied and where the player has sent missiles (including hits and misses).
+1. Knows the board size is
+2. Knows which grid spaces are occupied by ships
+3. Knows where players have deployed missiles

 ######*Interactions*
+The *Board* is initialised when the *Game* declares it a new game.
+Upon starting the *Game*, each *Player* places *Ships* on their *Board*.
+Whenever a *Player* has their turn, they nominate a gridpoint to launch their missile.
+The *Board* will know if this is a hit or miss.
+If a *Ship* has been hit, the *Board* will notify the *Ship*.

 **Ship**
 The game